 3. Are there any charges involved?

 It is completely FREE for schools to register to take part in the School Enterprise Challenge.
-After you register online you will be able to access all our educational materials online and participate for free.

 4. Can Teach A Man To Fish provide start-up capital and/or physical resources?